kbuffardi/data-viz/README.md

-# Preparing Future Software Engineers, 2025
+# Data Visualization Workshop, 2025

 This repository contains the online presentation:

-"Preparing Future Software Engineers" by Kevin Buffardi
+"Data Visualization Workshop" by Kevin Buffardi

 ## Presentation

-The slides can be viewed in a web browser by opening [index.html](index.html) or as hosted at [learnbyfailure.com/future-software-engineers/](https://learnbyfailure.com/future-software-engineers/).
+The slides can be viewed in a web browser by opening [index.html](index.html) or as hosted at [learnbyfailure.com/data-viz/](https://learnbyfailure.com/data-viz/).

 ## Rebuild HTML